shakefu/humbledb/docs/tutorial.rst

 * **humbledb.connection_pool** (``int``, default: ``10``) - Size of the
   connection pool to use.
 * **humbledb.allow_explicit_request** (``bool``, default: ``False``) - Whether
-  or not :meth:`Mongo.start` can be used to define a request, without using Mongo as a context manager.
+  or not :meth:`~humbledb.mongo.Mongo.start` can be used to define a request, without using Mongo as a context manager.
 * **humbledb.auto_start_request** (``bool``, default: ``True``) - Whether to
   use ``auto_start_request`` with the :class:`~pymongo.connection.Connection`
   instance.